isa-nurbek/computer-science/2. Algorithms/01-Basic Algorithms/01-Big O Notation. Time & Space Complexity/01-Info About Asymptotic Notation/03_Common Runtimes/README.md

 ```

 - At each step, the search space is divided by 2.
-- If the array has `n` elements, it will take at most `log 2 n` steps.
+- If the array has `n` elements, it will take at most `log2 n` steps.

 ---